iAmNaz/FormValidationKit/README.md

 Before you could use it you need to build for either an iOS device or simulator.
 You can read about a detailed tutorial on how to build frameworks here: http://locomoviles.com/ios-tutorials/create-ios-cocoa-touch-framework-using-xcode/

+You can download the demo project here: http://locomoviles.com/download/formvalidationkit-demo/

 Example implementation:
 ```swift
 import UIKit